peakmediation/Peak-Mediation-Android-SDK/README.md

         };

         ..
-        //Create an instance of PeakAsyncAdRequest with desired ad zone id and start it PeakAsyncAdRequest asyncAdRequest = PeakSdk.createAdRequest(AD_ZONE_ID);
+        //Create an instance of PeakAsyncInterstitialAdRequest with desired ad zone id and start it PeakAsyncInterstitialAdRequest asyncInterstitialAdRequest = PeakSdk.createInterstitialAdRequest(AD_ZONE_ID);
-        asyncAdRequest.start(asyncAdRequestListener);
+        asyncInterstitialAdRequest.start(asyncInterstitialAdRequestListener);
         ..

         @Override
         protected void onPause() {
           ...
-          //Cancel the request if you don't need it anymore asyncAdRequest.cancel();
+          //Cancel the request if you don't need it anymore asyncInterstitialAdRequest.cancel();
           super.onPause();
         }

+    Please use PeakAsyncNativeAdRequestListener for native ads.
+Notice that PeakAdRequestListener class and PeakSdk.createAdRequest(String zoneId) method are deprecated now.
 8. Using ad targeting.

   Peak SDK provides a way to set **preffered** targeting age and gender to inrease eCPM.
 This will not restrict ads to show only targeted ads.